Olympus PEN-F vs Sony A3000

 The Olympus PEN-F has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The PEN-F writes its imaging data to SDXC cards, while the A3000 uses SDXC or Memory Stick PRO Duo cards.
 The PEN-F supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the A3000 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN-F and Sony Alpha A3000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, while the A3000 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the A3000 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the A3000 from Sony.
+Both the PEN-F and the A3000 have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.